Windham Wyndham-Quin, 5th Earl of Dunraven and Mount-Earl: Background

 He was the son of Captain Hon.
-Windham Henry Wyndham-Quin (1829–1865), a younger son of Windham Quin, 2nd Earl of Dunraven and Mount-Earl, by his wife Caroline Tyler, daughter of Rear-Admiral Sir George Tyler.
-He succeeded to the Earldom on the death of his cousin Windham Wyndham-Quin, 4th Earl of Dunraven and Mount-Earl, who died in 1926 without male issue.
+Windham Henry Wyndham-Quin (1829–1865), second son of Windham Quin, 2nd Earl of Dunraven, by his wife Caroline Tyler, daughter of Rear-Admiral Sir George Tyler.
+He succeeded to the Earldom on the death of his first cousin Windham Wyndham-Quin, 4th Earl of Dunraven, who died in 1926 without male issue.

 Military and political career

 Wyndham-Quin was a major in the 16th Lancers, and served in the First Boer War in 1881.
+He was aide-de-camp (ADC) and military secretary to the Governor of Madras, Lord Connemara, between 1886 and 1889.

 He again volunteered for service in South Africa in early 1900, during the Second Boer War, and was appointed a captain in the Imperial Yeomanry on 14 February 1900.
 He raised and commanded the 4th (Glamorgan) Company, IY, which left Liverpool on the SS Cymric in March 1900 to serve as a company of the 1st Battalion Imperial Yeomanry.
 On 18 April 1900 he was appointed 2nd in command of this battalion.
 He was mentioned in despatches, received the Queen's medal (3 clasps), and was awarded the Distinguished Service Order (DSO) in November 1900.
 On return from South Africa he raised and commanded the Glamorgan Imperial Yeomanry, a full regiment that perpetuated 4th Company.
 He was promoted to the honorary rank of colonel on 19 Oct 1901.

 In the 1895 general election he was elected Member of Parliament for South Glamorganshire, winning the seat for the Conservative Party.
 He was re-elected in 1900, but lost the seat in the 1906 general election.

 He served as High Sheriff of County Kilkenny for 1914.

 Family

-He married Lady Eva Constance Aline Bourke, daughter of Richard Southwell Bourke, 6th Earl of Mayo.
+Dunraven married Lady Eva Constance Aline Bourke (1858–1940), daughter of Richard Southwell Bourke, 6th Earl of Mayo, Viceroy of India, and Hon.
+Blanche Wyndham, daughter of the 1st Baron Leconfield.
 They had the following children: